Strawberry Lime Shortcake

 - 1/4 cup powdered sugar

-- 8 oz Cool Whip (frozen) or fresh whipped cream
+- 8 oz Cool Whip or fresh sweetened whipped cream see notes

 - 1 lime zest of lime